 Remote Learning: Parent support

-I think that by now everybody agrees that remote learning isn't easy.
+I think that by now (written in January 2021!) everybody agrees that remote learning isn't easy.

 Nor is it the thing we'd choose for our children.